stevenlriv/php-skit/README.md

 2. Update the configuration variables that are not enviroment variables.
 They can be found on "config/general.php"

-3. Upload MySQL.sql to your database
+3. Upload MySQL_PRIMARY.sql to your primary database and MySQL_SECONDARY.sql to your secondary database

 4. Edit all the enviroment variables on "config/_debugEnviromentVariables.php"